 Identify the Disease

 It is necessary to accurately identify the disease before implementing a costly fungicide application.
 There are other pathogenic and abiotic diseases that can be confused with blackleg.
-If uncertain, have the disease confirmed by submitting a sample to the Crop Protection Laboratory.
+If you're uncertain, have the disease confirmed by submitting a sample to the Crop Protection Laboratory.

 Crop rotation allows for the decomposition of infected canola residue.
 Canola should not be seeded in canola stubble or adjacent to canola stubble that has had infected plants during the previous three years.